Answers to Frequently Asked Personal Injury Questions

 - Are All Personal Injury Claims Based On Negligence?

-- How Much Time Do I Have To File A Lawsuit?
+- How Much Time Do I Have To File a Claim?

 - Contact The Brown Firm

-Our personal injury guide below will provide detailed answers to some of the most common questions our clients have.
+Our personal injury guide below will provide detailed answers to some of our client’s most common questions.

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.

 A personal injury occurs when one person suffers physical or mental harm due to someone else’s negligent actions or inactions.